KumailQazi/CeleryLoadBalancingAndTaskQueue/README.md

 Working with celery - Distributed Task Queue

+When can we use a task queue?
+-It can be used when the work (task) can be run asynchronously.
+-In a distributed system context.
+-It gives you asymmetric architecture.

 What it does?
 The task queue distributes work across threads or machines.
 Dedicated worker processes constantly monitor task queues to perform new work.